Typha: Distribution and habitat

+The plants grow in open swampy areas from sea level to 2500 ft.

+Ecology

 Typha are often among the first wetland plants to colonize areas of newly exposed wet mud, with their abundant wind-dispersed seeds.
 Buried seeds can survive in the soil for long periods of time.
 They germinate best with sunlight and fluctuating temperatures, which is typical of many wetland plants that regenerate on mud flats.
 The plants also spread by rhizomes, forming large, interconnected stands.

-Typha are considered to be dominant competitors in wetlands in many areas, and they often exclude other plants with their dense canopy.
+Typha are considered to be dominant competitors in wetlands in many areas and they often exclude other plants with their dense canopy.
 In the bays of the Great Lakes, for example, they are among the most abundant wetland plants.
 Different species of cattails are adapted to different water depths.

 Well-developed aerenchyma make the plants tolerant of submersion.
 Even the dead stalks are capable of transmitting oxygen to the rooting zone.

 Although Typha are native wetland plants, they can be aggressive in their competition with other native species.
 They have been problematic in many regions in North America, from the Great Lakes to the Everglades.
 Native sedges are displaced and wet meadows shrink, likely as a response to altered hydrology of the wetlands and increased nutrient levels.
 An introduced or hybrid species may be contributing to the problem.
 Control is difficult.
 The most successful strategy appears to be mowing or burning to remove the aerenchymous stalks, followed by prolonged flooding.
 It may be more important to prevent invasion by preserving water level fluctuations, including periods of drought, and to maintain infertile conditions.

 Typha are frequently eaten by wetland mammals such as muskrats, which also use them to construct feeding platforms and dens, thereby also providing nesting and resting places for waterfowl.

-Accepted species and natural hybrids

-The following names are currently accepted: